This course is still being released! Check back later for more chapters.

 symfony console messenger:consume async -vv

-Cool, those changes are now picked up.
-Back to our app... and book a trip!
-Quickly go back to the terminal and we can see the message was processed.
+Cool!
+The command is running again and using our sweet new Symfony config.
+Head back to our app... and book a trip!
+Quickly go back to the terminal... and we can see the message was processed.

 If you're like me, you probably find having to keep this messenger:consume

-This is the Symfony CLI server config for this project.
-Check this workers
+file.
+This is the Symfony CLI server config for our app.
+See this workers

-allows you to define additional processes to run in the background when you start the server.
+key?
+It lets us define processes to run in the background when we start the server.
+We already have the tailwind command set.

 , src